Ishh-glitch/airline-reservation/README.md

     }
     public static void roundway_oneway()
     {
-      System.out.println("What trip would you like one way or round way:");
-       trip = userinput.next();
+      System.out.println("What trip would you like one way or round way:");//system asks user if they want a round way or one way trip trip = userinput.next();
       if (trip == "one way"){
           System.out.println("You have chosen a one way trip thank you for you joining us today.");